vishnraj/go-scraper/README.md

   -h, --help                     help for watch
   -i, --interval int             Interval (in seconds) to wait in between watching a selector (default 30)
-      --wait-selectors strings   All selectors, in order of URLs passed in, to wait for --urls strings             All URLs to watch
+      --wait-selectors strings   All selectors, in order of URLs passed in, to wait for --wait-error-dump           If an error is encountered during the wait phase, where the expected element is not loaded, dump the page contents to the log
+      --urls strings             All URLs to watch

 Global Flags: